American Sign Language: "than"

 (181) TOO-MUCH!

 This sign is similar to "more than" but the nonmanual marker (body language) is one of a negative headshake, and "ooh" mouth morpheme, and squinted eyes.
-Also, the right hand travels in a backward arc as it moves upward.
+Also, the dominant hand travels in a backward arc as it moves upward.

 Also See: EQUAL